jyrijh/NET-core-samples/Logging/README.md

 #  Logging

 By using two WriteTo File outputs you can send specific logmessages to separate file.
-With `"restrictedToMinimumLevel": "Error"` LogError messages are written to both files, but everything else only to Logging.App.log
+All logmessages are written to Logging.App.log, but LogError messages are written also to App.Errors.log with `"restrictedToMinimumLevel": "Error"`.

 ```csharp
 static IHostBuilder CreateHostBuilder(string[] args) => Host.CreateDefaultBuilder(args)